ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 ---
 layout: post
 title:  "Custom training loops and subclassing with Tensorflow"
-date:   2020-11-20
+date:   2020-12-20
 categories: [mathematics]
 tags: ['machine learning', 'mathematics', 'optimization', 'statistics', 'Tensorflow']
 description: How to create custom training loops and use subclassing with Tensorflow
 ---

+### Contents
+{:.no_toc}

+* A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

+## Introduction
-The most straightforward way to train a model is to use the `model.fit()` and `model.fit_generator()` Keras functions.
-These functions also accept callbacks that allow for early stopping, save the model to the disk periodically, log for TensorBoard after every batch, accumulate statistics, and so on.
+The most straightforward way to train a model is to use the `model.fit()` and `model.fit_generator()` [Keras](https://keras.io/) functions.
+These functions may seem opaque at first, but they accept callbacks that make them versatile.
+Such callbacks enable early stopping, saving the model to the disk periodically, writing logs for TensorBoard after every batch, accumulating statistics, and so on.
 However, it may be the case that one needs even finer control of the training loop.
-A central component of the training loop is automatic differentiation.
-In this post, we will see a couple of examples on how to construct a custom training loop, define a custom loss function, have Tensorflow compute the gradients of the loss function with respect to the trainable parameters, and then update the latter.
+In this post, we will see a couple of examples on how to construct a custom training loop, define a custom loss function, have Tensorflow automatically compute the gradients of the loss function with respect to the trainable parameters, and then update the model.

 ## Fit linear regression model to data by minimizing MSE

-In the first example, we will generate some noisy data and then fit a linear regression model of the form $$y = m x + b$$.
-The model's parameters are $$m, b$$, and we will have Tensorflow figure out their optimal values.
+The "Hello World" of data science is arguably fitting a linear regression model.
+Indeed, in the first example, we will first generate some noisy data, and then we will fit a linear regression model of the form $$y = m x + b$$.
+The model's parameters are the scalars $$m, b$$, and their optimal values will be figured out by Tensorflow.

 {% highlight python %}
 {% raw %}